The language boundary

 It is no coincidence that the language boundary is situated where it is.
 The road between Boulogne and Cologne was important to the Romans, because to the south were the fertile loessial soils, where grain was produced.
 Because they wanted to keep this zone, the road was heavily defended.
 There were big differences between the north and south.
 In the Latin part of the Low Countries, the old commercial villa economy was still functioning and merchants imported Mediterranean products.
 The owners of the villas were rich people who played an important role in public life.
 Cavalry units were stationed in the towns.
 In the north, we find nothing of this kind.
 The Romans still guarded the Rhine, but the region between this first line of defense and the second line (Boulogne-Cologne) was forever lost for the Mediterranean civilization.
 The language boundary marked a cultural division as well.
 And this division had a religious dimension as well.

-As we have already seen above, Constantine I the Great (306-337) brought the system of defense in depth to perfection.
+Constantine I the Great (r.306-337) brought the system of defense in depth to perfection.
 However, he is best known for his conversion to Christianity.
 Earlier emperors had persecuted the adherents of the new faith, but Constantine, who invaded Italy in 312 and attributed his victory to divine guidance (and the assistance of many soldiers from Tongeren and Deutz), started to support the church.

 Ecclesiastical sources inform us about the first Christian leaders of Germania Secunda.
 The first one is Maternus of Cologne, a native of Trier, the residence of Maximianus (285-305).
 Because this emperor actively persecuted the Christians, Maternus moved to Cologne, where he was elected bishop.
 In 313, after the conversion of Constantine I the Great, he attended the Council of Arles, which proves that he was a rich man (otherwise, he would have been unable to make the trip).